xjantoth/helmfile-course/Content.md

 terraform validate
 sed -i 's/0-0-0-0--0/kops/g' kubernetes.tf

-terrafrom validate       # -> this time it passed with no errors terraform plan
+terraform validate       # -> this time it passed with no errors terraform plan
 ```
 ### 4. How to create Hosted Zone on AWS